Jason David Frank

-Jason David Frank (September 4, 1973 – November 19, 2022) was an American actor and martial artist.
-He was best known for his role as Tommy Oliver in the Power Rangers television franchise.
+Jason David Frank (September 4, 1973 – November 19, 2022) was an American actor and mixed martial artist, best known for his role as Tommy Oliver in the Power Rangers television franchise.

 Early life

 Frank was born in Covina, California on September 4, 1973.
+Frank had an older brother named Erik Frank, who appeared in Power Rangers Zeo as Tommy Oliver's long-lost brother David Trueheart.

+In 1992, Frank was a contestant on The Price Is Right.